EPIC448/genre_book/notes.md

 What should our book Porjet do.

- 1 build a gem
+ 1 DONE....build a gem d
- 2 Makes sure there are working with dummy data
- 3 Type out what your CLI need to look like
+ 2 DONE....Makes sure there are working with dummy data 3 DONE....Type out what your CLI need to look like

  4 Then Connect the scraper method to it.
  5 CLI list all the Genres
  6 Option to choose any Genres